My Mohs Surgery: Part 2

-Step 5: The second procedure
+The second procedure

 When they finally called me in to see the surgeon again, he affirmed that they would have to remove another layer, but that they had to first numb the area again.
 So, same as the first time, they injected something into the site, and I waited alone for the numbness to take effect, and then the surgeon came back and he performed the procedure a second time, removing a section of my skin.
 Then they told me to go into the waiting room again.

-Step 6: Waiting for the lab result
+Waiting for the lab result

 I didn’t want to spend any more time there; I had already been in the office for 5 hours.
-She went over everything carefully, including how to clean the wound, what medicine to take (Extra Strength Tylenol and Advil, and a prescription pain medicine if needed), come back next week to have the stitches removed, no exercise for at least 5 days, no heavy lifting until the stitches are removed.
+She went over all the follow-up instructions carefully, including how to clean the wound, what medicine to take (extra-strength Tylenol and Advil, and a prescription for pain medicine if needed).
+She told me to come back next week to have the stitches removed, and not to exercise for at least 5 days and no heavy lifting until the stitches are removed.

 The surgeon asked if I wanted to see the wound before he stitched it up, and I said no. But I did look at the stitches once he was done.
 He showed me how he had tried to wrap the stitches around the arch of my eyebrow, so they would hopefully not be too noticeable, and then he covered them with gauze and a bandage.
 After handing me two prescriptions, one for an antibiotic ointment and one for a pain medicine, they told me I could go home.

-Step 8: Leaving the office – finally!
+Leaving the office-- finally!

-I wrote this all out in the hope that someone who has to have Mohs Surgery can read it and get some glimpse into what lies ahead for him or her.
+I wrote this all out in the hope that someone who has to have Mohs surgery can read it and get some glimpse into what lies ahead for him or her.
 I hope it helps prepare you for that day.
 I’m sure everyone’s experience will be different, but I am guessing that some aspects of the surgery experience will be similar.
 Feel free to comment and let me know.